Aminu Bello Masari

-Aminu Bello Masari (born 29 May 1950) is a Nigerian politician who served as governor of Katsina State from 2015 to 2023.
-He was the Commissioner for works, housing and transport Katsina state from 1991 to 1993.
-He was the speaker of the Nigerian House of Representatives between 2003 and 2007.
-Masari hails from Masari village of Kafur local government area of Katsina State.
+Aminu Bello Masari (born 29 May 1950) is a Nigerian politician who served as the Governor of Katsina State from 2015 to 2023.
+He previously served as the Commissioner for Works, Housing, and Transport in Katsina State from 1991 to 1993, and was the Speaker of the House of Representatives between 2003 and 2007.

-In recognition of his service to Nigeria, Aminu Masari received the National Award of honour of Commander of the Federal Republic (CFR) in 2005, by Chief Olusegun Obasanjo GCFR.
+In 2005, Masari was conferred with the national honour of Commander of the Federal Republic (CFR) by President Olusegun Obasanjo.